 European Project Semester (EPS)

 European Project Semester (EPS) is designed to meet engineering degree senior design requirements with a mix of project-related courses and project organization/problem-based learning.
-Students can transfer up to 15 course credits for design course requirements; amount varies based on engineering discipline.
-Lower and upper division humanities credits can also be earned and transferred.
 All classes are taught in English.
 Some projects are done in cooperation with commercial businesses and industries.
 Other projects are more academic.

 Michigan Tech currently has partnerships with:

 - Barcelona, Spain, School of Engineering of Vilanova i la Geltrú, Technical University of Catalonia